 SMF+PGW-C performs preparations for N2 Handover by indicating N3 UP address and Tunnel ID of 5G RAN to the UPF if N2 Handover is accepted by 5G RAN.
 If N2 Handover is not accepted by 5G RAN, SMF+PGW-C deallocates N3 UP address and Tunnel ID of the selected UPF.

-The EPS Bearer Setup list includes a list of addresses and V-CN Tunnel Info allocated at the target 5G-RAN node for downlink traffic on N3 reference point, and addresses and V-CN Tunnel Info for receiving forwarded data if necessary (V-CN Tunnel Info for PDU Forwarding).
+The EPS Bearer Setup list is a list of EPS bearer Identifiers successfully handover to 5GC, which is generated based on the list of accepted QoS flows.

 13. If indirect forwarding applies, the MME sends the Create Indirect Data Forwarding Tunnel Request/Response.

 14. The AMF sends the message Forward Relocation Response (Cause, Target to Source Transparent Container, Serving GW change indication, EPS Bearer Setup List, AMF Tunnel Endpoint Identifier for Control Plane, Addresses and TEIDs).
+The EPS Bearer Setup list is the combination of EPS Bearer Setup list from different SMF+PGW-C(s).

 4.11.1.2.3 Execution phase